Domestic Pets of Shoguns of Japan

 Dogs, from the loyal companions of the samurai to the enduring tale of Hachiko's loyalty, have left an indelible mark on Japan

-The Dutch were well aware of how sought-after hunting dogs were and tried to obtain favor by importing such animals into Japan.
-It is generally believed that the large hunting dogs mentioned in Japanese sources are a type of greyhound imported from Europe.
+The Dutch understood the importance of hunting dogs and tried to gain the favor of shogun by bringing them into Japan.
+There is a general agreement that the big hunting dogs referenced in Japanese documents from the Edo period were a type of greyhound that was brought over from Europe.

 Cats